missinglink/mongrel2-php/README.md

 License
 ------------------------

-Insomnia is released under the MIT(Poetic) Software license
+Released under the MIT(Poetic) Software license

     This work 'as-is' we provide.
     No warranty express or implied.